qasimyu/amc/README.md

 ### 1. Genotype Matrix

 The SNVs of single cells are denoted as a genotype matrix D. Each row represents a mutation, and each column represents a single cell.
 Columns are separated by tabs.

-The genotype matrix can be ternary with each element D[i,j] being
+The genotype matrix can be ternary with element D[i,j] being

 * 0 if mutation i is not observed in cell j,
 * 1 if mutation i is observed in cell j, or
 * 3 if the genotype information is missing

-The genotype matrix can also be quaternary with each element D[i,j] being
+The genotype matrix can also be quaternary with element D[i,j] being

 * 0 if mutation i is not observed in cell j,
 * 1 if heterozygous mutation i is observed in cell j